jmayanja33/predicting-mlb-attendance/README.md

 All code can be found in the `Final Code` folder of this project.

 ## Data
 All .py files in this section can be found in `Code/DataCleaning` and all csv data can be found in `Data/CSVData`.
+The required packages in python are pandas, numpy, pyyaml, zipfile36, and tqdm.

 Three data sources were used for this project.
 One, `us_income_zipcode.csv` was a csv file of housing and income data from the US Census (Note that this file is in a zip folder due to the large file limit and will be extracted when `clean_data.py` is run).